stonerlab/Stoner-PythonCode/README.rst

 Version 0.9 is tested with Python 2.7, 3.5, 3.6,

-The development version - which will be 0.10 will be tested with Python 3.6 and Python 3.7 only until Python 3.8 becomes stable.
+The development version - which will be 0.10 will be tested with Python 3.6 and Python 3.7 only until Python 3.8 becomes stable in the anaconda envuronment.

 Citing the Stoner Package